Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 Your employer must be signed up, employees can't participate independently.

 - What happens at the end of the scheme?
-At the end of the term (12 months for WorkRide, 24 months for NorthRide), you have the option to return it or keep it.
+At the end of the term (12 months for WorkRide, 24 months for NorthRide), you have the option to return or keep the bike.

-- How does insurance work?
+- How does insurance on the ride-to-work scheme?
 Most contents insurance policies cover items you're legally responsible for.
 Check with your insurance provider for specifics.

 - Can I really get a free e-bike?
 No?
 Apparently there's a myth out there that you can get a free e-bike.
 Nothing is free, but there are significant savings going through these schemes.
 WorkRide is generally 32-63% and NorthRide is generally 15-40% off.